grdiv/some-stars/README.md

 ## C++

+*   [luigifreda/slamplay](https://github.com/luigifreda/slamplay) - slamplay is a collection of powerful tools to start playing and experimenting with SLAM in C++

 *   [sriram-0311/MC-SLAM](https://github.com/sriram-0311/MC-SLAM) - A robust, generic multi-camera visual-inertial SLAM system in C++ with a GTSAM back-end for real-time localization and mapping in challenging environments.

 *   [RichExplor/VIL\_Fusion](https://github.com/RichExplor/VIL_Fusion) - visual-inertial-lidar fusion